+Home | Museum | Wanted | Specs | Previous | Next |

 ROM functions causes the machine to 'TRAP', resulting in a diagnostic

-code showing up on the display, and a cryptic dump of a couple of lines
+code showing up on the display, and a cryptic printout of a few lines

 on the printer (even if the printer is turned off).
 The ROM module